hpc/charliecloud/doc/ch-image_desc.rst

 Common options placed before or after the sub-command:

   :code:`-a`, :code:`--arch ARCH`
-    Use architecture :code:`ARCH` for architecture-aware registry operations.
+    Use :code:`ARCH` for architecture-aware registry operations.
+(See section "Architecture" below for details.)
-    (see section Architecture for important details).

   :code:`--always-download`
     Download all files when pulling, even if they are already in builder storage.
 Note that :code:`ch-image pull` will always retrieve the most